Information and Resources

 - The Code of Good Practice in Supervision of Higher Degrees by Research

 - Procedure

-- The Code of Good Practice in Research - Procedure
+- The Australian Code for the Responsible Conduct of Research

 - Deakin University's policy on plagiarism

 Please take time to read and familiarise yourselves with these policies.

 - Presenting your creative work as research (110kb)

 - Presenting your research in a seminar or conference paper (429kb)

 - Constructing Your Abstract (49kb)

 Details regarding submission of a thesis, including all relevant forms, are available on the Deakin Research examination procedures webpage.
 It is essential to comply with timelines, required forms and styles of thesis presentation for examination as outlined by Research Services Division.
 Templates to assist with correct formatting are provided below.

 Both single sided and double sided copies are acceptable.
 The template margins of not less than 45mm are set to accommodate either.

 The Title of the thesis should not exceed 10 words.